-Entering students begin by statements about their purpose implies they were pursuing the MS in Sustainable Management.
-They then began their coursework with several professors expressing interest and support in our student centric Arc of Pragmatic Inquiry.
-So, in addition to their usual course delivery, they provided space for students to write a paper at the end of the course outlining how the material presented had help them in developing their overall project.
-At De Paul, four of the courses which were critical to this effort were:
+Entering students begin by statements about their purpose why they are pursuing the MS in Sustainable Management.
+They then start their coursework with several professors expressing interest and support in our student-centric Arc of Pragmatic Inquiry.
+So, in addition to their usual course delivery, we provide space for students to write a paper at the end of the course outlining how the material presented has helped them in developing their overall project.
+In the MSSM, four of the courses which were critical to this effort were:

-- the environmental science course: “Sustainability Science: Environmental Limits, Human Needs, And Systems Thinking
+- the environmental science course: “Earth Resources and Human Population.”
+(Originally: “Sustainability Science: Environmental Limits, Human Needs, And Systems Thinking.”)

 - The finance course: ” Sustainable Value Creation.”